As the business world gets more connected, ecommerce is becoming one of the most forward-thinking global markets.

 - Mobile banking.
 Mobile banking is based on special apps provided by banks to enable their users to make electronic payments from their bank accounts.

 - Mobile payments.
 Customers using mobile payments can pay for products or services via mobile wallets, such as Google Pay, Apple Pay, or CCBill Pay.
 They don’t need to bring cash or payment cards to make purchases.
 All the payment data is stored on their mobile wallets.
-This is expected to be one of the most popular payment trends in 2022.
+This is expected to be one of the most popular payment trends.